 3. Pick a dedicated “introduction room.”
 Set up a comfy, cozy space in a room that will likely stay calm and quiet during the first week of your move.
 Place a few of their favorite things in the room, including their food and water, and slowly introduce them to new rooms as time goes by.

 4. Utilize your cat’s scent-detection abilities.
 Take a soft cloth and rub your cat gently around the cheeks and head to collect the scent from the glands around their face.
 Rub this cloth against corners, doorways and furniture to help your cat become familiar with their territory.

 5. Keep your kitten indoors.
 If your cat is allowed outside, start by keeping them indoors at least one week before the move and two weeks after the move.
 With all the packing and commotion, cats can easily get nervous and disappear.

-And, the last and final suggestion: love ‘em up!
-A bit of extra loving and attention will go a long way while your pet starts to get comfortable in their new home.
+And, the last suggestion: love ‘em up!
+A bit of extra attention will go a long way while your pet starts to get comfortable in their new home.
 With these recommendations, your fur-ever friend will be feeling at home in no time.